yannis182del/Remote-dev-tools/README.md

 ## Dev Tools

 [Live share](https://code.visualstudio.com/blogs/2017/11/15/live-share) - Live Share enables your team to quickly collaborate on the same codebase without the need to synchronize code or to configure the same development tools, settings, or environment.

+[Live share audio](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-audio) - Visual Studio Live Share Audio enhances the existing Visual Studio Live Share experience, by enabling you to quickly spin up an audio call directly from within Visual Studio Code

+[Live share chat](https://marketplace.visualstudio.com/items?itemName=karigari.chat) - Live Share enables your team to quickly collaborate on the same codebase without the need to synchronize code or to configure the same development tools, settings, or environment.

+[Live share whiteboard](https://marketplace.visualstudio.com/items?itemName=lostintangent.vsls-whiteboard) - Live Share Whiteboard enhances the existing Visual Studio Live Share experience, by enabling you to open an integrated whiteboard, without needing to use a seperate tool or service.
+All participants within a Live Share session can collaboratively draw on the whiteboard, and see each others changes in real-time.

 [Keyboard maestro](https://www.keyboardmaestro.com/main/) - Automate applications or web sites, text or images, simple or complex, on command or scheduled.
 You can automate virtually anything.